hkayann/node-red-contrib-ble-sense/README.md

 # node-red-contrib-ble-sense
 Node-RED central module for Bluetooth Low Energy (BLE) devices.
-Speficially designed for environmental sensing peripherals such as Arduino Nano 33 BLE Sense.
+Speficially designed for environmental sensing peripherals such as [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense).

-Example Arduino code is provided in the following path `examples/bleSense/bleSense.ino`.
+Example Arduino code is provided at following path `examples/bleSense/bleSense.ino`.

+You MUST use same UUIDs that are given in the example Arduino script to convert received data.

+`hci0` is accepted as default adapter.
+Multiple adapter support will be added later.

 # Installation